-You’re not the only great band out there.
+The fact is, you’re not the only great band out there.
 Every week thousands of artists are vying for the attention of fans, managers, bookers, bloggers, journalists, record companies and radio stations.
-We’re spolt for choice: so if you don’t tell us clearly and loudly what’s special / interesting / different / funny / loveable / unique about your particular group, we’ll click away in seconds to some other artist who does
+We’re spoilt for choice: so if you can’t be arsed to tell us what’s special / interesting / different / funny / loveable / unique about your particular group, we’ll click away in seconds to some other equally great artist who does.

-Some bands imagine that having “a story” means padding out your biog with pretentious waffle about your wonderful music.
-You’ll find a few examples at the bottom of this post.
+Some bands imagine that having “a story” means filling up your biog with pretentious descriptions of your “exceptional” or “outstanding” music.
+You’ll find a few examples at the bottom of this page.
 But what’s the point ?
-We only need to click “play” and we can hear for ourselves how wonderful – or otherwise – your music really is.
+We only need to click “play” and we can hear for ourselves how exceptional – or outstanding – your music actually is.

 As interactivity guru Steve Lawson puts it: “don’t tell us how great you are – tell us how interesting you are.”
 Is one of you a bilingual Bengali bellydancer, a part-time piano tuner, or a forty-something Danish quantity surveyor?
 Are you collectively on a mission from God, plotting to end to capitalism as we know it – or just hoping to get rich, famous and laid as quickly as possible?

-Of course something being true doesn’t necessarily make it interesting.
-So remember that as an artist you have full poetic license to exaggerate or even rewrite history if it makes a better story.
-Christopher Isherwood claimed that “anything you choose to invent about yourself is part of your personal myth and therefore, in a sense, true”.
+And remember “true” isn’t necessarily the same thing as “interesting”.
+So use full poetic license to rewrite your personal history if it makes a better story.
+Christopher Isherwood claimed that for artists “anything you choose to invent about yourself is part of your personal myth and therefore true”.
+I’m not sure if this works for US presidents, but we’ll let that pass.

 Personally I’d much rather be told a load of entertaining lies than a series of dull, boring facts.
 So long as your early Bowie demo sounds great, who cares if it later turns out to have been made by that Scottish 13 year old after all ?